SalihAwesome/ChatWIthUs/README.md

 ## 📖 Overview

-**MsgUS** is a full-stack chat application that provides real-time messaging capabilities.
+**MsgUs** is a full-stack chat application that provides real-time messaging capabilities.
 The project is split into two main parts:

 - **Frontend** – handles the user interface